bernardopires/django-tenant-schemas/README.rst

    multitenancy.
 Plus, you only manage one database.
 -  Performance: make use of shared connections, buffers and memory.

-Each solution has it’s up and down sides, for a more in-depth discussion, see Microsoft’s excellent article on `Multi-Tenant Data Architecture`_.
+Each solution has it's up and down sides, for a more in-depth discussion, see Microsoft's excellent article on `Multi-Tenant Data Architecture`_.

 How it works